Sofitel Santa Clara

 A year-round destination however as Cartagena has a hot and humid tropical climate, it can rain at any time of the year.
 Typically ‘drier’ season is from December to March, while the most rainfall comes in October and November.
 The best time to visit Cartagena is the dry season.

-Call us on to start planning your vacation to Sofitel Santa Clara or take a look at our itineraries to Cartagena
+Call us on to start planning your holiday to Sofitel Santa Clara or take a look at our itineraries to Colombia

 The Sofitel Santa Clara is an exquisite 17th century converted convent and grand luxury hotel with excellent facilities in Cartagena in Colombia, one of the most beautiful colonial cities in South America, set against the blue waters of the Caribbean.